Generally speaking, I like music and video games.

 Other Games

-Besides rhythm games, I also enjoy: platformers (metroidvania), pixel graphics, roguelike/lite, adventure/exploration, bullet hell, automation, strategy (not puzzle), space.
-Action games in general.
-But I have been devoting almost all my leisure for either maimai or career growth for now.
+Besides rhythm games, I also enjoy: pixel graphics, platformers (metroidvania), roguelike/lite, adventure/exploration, bullet hell, automation, strategy (not puzzle), space, action, but I have been devoting almost all my leisure for either maimai or career growth for now.